 HE CHOICE OVER narratives, the income narrative vs the asset narrative, depends on how much we believe the markets can and should expand.
-One of the great trends over the past century has been the expansion of the market economy and monetary based exchange to encompass practically all goods and gradually all geographical regions on the globe.
-This expansion however is a rather recent development that has taken significant leaps even in developed countries during the past 20 years with the advent of the Internet and digital services.
-If we compare the current situation with that only 20 years ago, the plentitude of tools, solutions and services one can buy with money has grown immensely even in the most developed countries.
+One of the great trends over the past century has been the expansion of the market economy and monetary based exchange to encompass practically all goods and gradually all geographical regions on

-Will this development continue, meaning that money and markets will play an even greater role in human activities all around the world?
-If
+Will this development continue, meaning that money and markets will play an even greater role in human activities around the world?

-■ Availability of different kinds of assets is critical to wellbeing and personal development.
+Availability of different kinds of assets is critical to wellbeing and personal development.
 Critical assets belong to different ownership categories: they can be either private, public or common.
-These categories change over time and they can be politically re-defined and altered.
-Policies should be focusing on things that secure people's access to critical assets and that encourage them to take care of and develop those assets."

-it does, then money would be truly a universal medium, opening access to whatever one needs or desires.
-In that possible future UBI (or any other cash-based benefit) would be the best solution for securing people access to assets and for building equal opportunities.
+These categories change over time and they can be politically redefined and altered.
+Policies should be focusing on things that secure people's access to critical assets and that encourage them to take care of and develop those assets.11 If it does, then money would be truly a universal medium, opening access to whatever one needs or desires.
+In that possible future, UBI (or any other cash-based benefit) would be the best solution for securing people access to assets and for building equal opportunities.